 It’s all a bit awkward when you consider the bigger picture really (pun intended), Saltz (2014) made another interesting point, saying “the distributor of a selfie made it to be looked at by us, right now, and when we look at it, we know that.
 (And the maker knows we know that.)
 So basically, you’re uploading photo’s for the social gratification aforementioned, and we all know that’s what you’re doing, and are judging based on how well you created an image of the person you wish to be viewed as.
 I personally judge those who photoshop images to a silly extent solely for Instagram purposes, but hey, that’s just me.

 Last week in BCM310 we were asked to go out and take 10 selfies.
-So I took 10 of the most outrageous selfies I could come up with.
+So I took 10 of the silliest selfies I could think of.
 Here’s a few.
 Kendall and Kylie Jenner #haters eat your heart out.

 Saltz, J 2014, “Art at Arm’s Length: A History of the Selfie,” Vulture, 27 January, <http://www.vulture.com/2014/01 /history-of-the- selfie.html>